 By the way, you won’t be able to hold your civil ceremony in your back garden.
 Well, not unless you want to go about registering your home for licence as an official venue!
 This would mean that anyone can marry in your garden.
 Perhaps not!

 If you wanted to marry later on in the day i.e. after 18.00, the rules have now relaxed in this area.
 So if you fancy a candlelit ceremony, which would make for amazing wedding photography, an evening affair could be the wedding for you.

 Finally, here is your 12 month timeline planner and I hope, the ultimate guide to wedding planning.
 Please feel free to right click and save to your phone.
-Its could be a very handy reference over the next year if you want to learn how to plan your perfect wedding in 12 months.
+It could be a very handy reference over the next year if you want to learn how to plan your perfect wedding in 12 months.